 In April 2002, the Financial Accounting Standards Board ("FASB") issued SFAS No. 145, "Rescission of FASB Statements No. 4, 44 and 64, Amendment of FASB Statement No. 13, and Technical Corrections" ("SFAS 145").
 SFAS 145 amends existing guidance on reporting gains and losses on the extinguishment of debt to prohibit the classification of the gain or loss as extraordinary, as the use of such extinguishments have become part of the risk management strategy of many companies.
 SFAS 145 also amends SFAS 13 to require sale-leaseback accounting for certain lease modifications that have economic effects similar to sale-leaseback transactions.
 The provisions of SFAS 145 related to the rescission of SFAS 4 are applied in fiscal years beginning after May 15, 2002.
 Earlier application of these provisions is encouraged.
-The provisions of SFAS 145 is not expected to have a material effect on our financial statements.
+The provisions of SFAS 145 related to SFAS 13 were effective for transactions occurring after May 15, 2002.
+The adoption of SFAS 145 is not expected to have a material effect on our financial statements.